Easy Braised Leg of Lamb Recipe

 - 2 teaspoons chopped fresh thyme

-high heat.
-Working in batches, cook shanks until brown on all sides, about 8 minutes.
-Transfer shanks to plate.
+Working in batches, cook lamb shanks until brown on all sides, about 8 minutes.
+Transfer shanks to plate and set aside.